Menu

 Team Stats

 Side-by-side performance comparison of all 36 teams in the Primera Nacional.
-Gimnasia Jujuy leads with 11 wins this season.
+Ferro Carril Oeste leads with 15 wins this season.
 The colour-coded heatmap highlights wins, losses, draws, goals scored and conceded, goal difference, and win percentage — making it easy to spot the strongest and weakest teams at a glance for betting analysis.

 Teams